dotnet/AspNetCore.Docs/aspnetcore/publishing/web-publishing-vs.md

 See [What publishing options are right for me?](https://docs.microsoft.com/visualstudio/ide/not-in-toc/web-publish-options) for more information.

 When you create a publish profile with Visual Studio, a *Properties/PublishProfiles/\<publish name>.pubxml* MSBuild file is created.
 This *.pubxml* file is a MSBuild file and contains publish configuration settings.
-You can change this file to customize the  publish process.
-This file is read by the publishing process.
-(REVIEW: doc says you can customize the build AND publish properties but I only see publish properties.
-Elements like <LastUsedBuildConfiguration> are not build elements, - isn't that the last know vaule of Configuration used by build?
-That doesn't impact what is built.
-See http://stackoverflow.com/questions/31167215 ) This file should generally not be checked into source control.
-(REVIEW: Why not? - where do you store it?? - it doesn't contain sensitive info)
+You can change this file to customize the build and publish process.
+This file is read by the publishing process. `<LastUsedBuildConfiguration>` is special because it’s a global property and shouldn’t be in any file that’s imported in the build.
+See [MSBuild: how to set the configuration property](http://sedodream.com/2012/10/27/MSBuildHowToSetTheConfigurationProperty.aspx) for more info.
+The *.pubxml* file should not be checked into source control because it depends on the *.user* file.
+The *.user* file should never be checked into source control because it can contain sensitive information and it's only valid for one user and machine.

 Sensitive information (like the publish password) is encrypted on a per user/machine level and stored in the *Properties/PublishProfiles/\<publish name>.pubxml.user* file.
 Because this file can contain sensitive information, it should **not** be checked into source control.